Orange-Code-Project/anicana-docs-en/source/game-development/generate-arcana.rst

 In the staging environment, you can perform the following steps:

 1. Register with an email address in the Validator Management Interface.
 A wallet will be created.
-2. Obtain the private key of the issued wallet address using a dedicated site.
+2. The privatekey is obtained by using the privatekey of the walletaddress issued above. privatekey can be checked from the console of the development tools in the browser by logging in to the Validator UI as the target user.
 Use the private key displayed with "0x" added at the beginning for creating the signature.
 3. EGGs in the staging environment are issued by administrative authority, not by generating them from the Validator UI.
 4. Set the issued EGG's ID in the eggid parameter.
 You can check the EGGs you own in the Validator Management Interface.